 Price Discovery

-While crypto has gained global notoriety in the last few years and experienced adoption rates faster than other innovative technologies (like the Internet), the asset class is still not as accepted as traditional assets like stocks or commodities.
+While crypto is now mainstream following unprecedented adoption rates, faster than other innovative technologies (like the Internet), the asset class is still considered an outlier versus traditional assets like stocks or commodities.
 Growing acceptance and maturity of the market go hand in hand.
-Until investors gain more certainty in crypto’s long-term future utility, price discovery will continue to be a major driver of crypto volatility.
+Until investors gain more certainty in crypto’s long-term, future utility and regulatory standing, price discovery will continue to be a major driver of crypto volatility.

 Immature Markets

 Rapid growth comes with growing pains.
-Many of the financial products and instruments within the crypto ecosystem are relatively underdeveloped.
-Compared to assets like stocks, crypto is very difficult for traditional investors to gain exposure to (which is why it is so retail heavy).
-Though institutional adoption of crypto is increasing, derivative products and other ways of hedging are still in their early stages, so investors are constrained in how they manage their exposure to crypto.
+Many of the financial products and instruments within the crypto ecosystem are still very much in development.
+Compared to assets like stocks, crypto is more difficult for investors to gain exposure to (which is why it’s retail heavy).
+Though institutional adoption of crypto is increasing, with Bitcoin ETFs in-part driving this shift; prior derivatives and hedging products were at an early stage, so investors had been more constrained in how they manage their exposure to crypto.

 Supply and Demand Dynamics

-The limited supply of certain assets often creates conditions where sudden increased demand can put upward pressure on prices, increasing volatility.
-The most famous example of a fixed supply digital asset is Bitcoin, which has a limited supply of 21 million coins.
+The limited supply of certain assets often creates conditions where sudden increased demand can put even greater upward pressure on prices, increasing volatility.
+The most prominent example of a fixed supply schedule digital asset is Bitcoin, which has a supply cap of 21 million coins.

 This pressure can be compounded further when large holders - often called whales - buy or sell significant quantities of a particular asset, potentially sending its price soaring or tumbling.
-The crypto markets are not yet efficient enough to absorb these supply and demand shocks without significant market impact.
-Smaller market cap assets are particularly susceptible to the movement of whales and so are often seen as more volatile and risky.
+The crypto markets are not yet efficient enough to absorb these supply and demand shocks without significant price impact, wholesale.
+Due to limited liquidity, smaller market cap assets are particularly susceptible to the movement caused by whales’ trades and are often more volatile and risky as a result.

 Sentiment

-Crypto markets are particularly susceptible to swings in investor sentiment.
+Crypto markets are heavily influenced by investor sentiment.
 The immaturity of the overall crypto market means that positive or negative views can spread like a contagion.
-This is largely due to the investor base within crypto, which is dominated by individual retail investors.
-These investors are typically less informed and more impressionable than sophisticated traditional investors.
+This is down to the psychology of the crypto investor, who is typically an individual /retail investor that is less informed and more impressionable compared to more seasoned traditional investors.

-A great example of this is when Tesla bought Bitcoin in Jan 2021 and the markets reacted with exuberance and over-optimism, which led to BTC’s price rallying to an all time high of around US$69,000 in the months that followed.
+A great example of this is when Tesla bought Bitcoin in Jan 2021 and the markets reacted with exuberance and over-optimism, buying up BTC which ignited price rally to an all time high of around US$69,000 in the months that followed.

-The FOMO (Fear of Missing Out) factor is prominent with speculative assets like crypto as investors often hear stories of prices rising during a bull market and people making money, causing them to enter the market and then tell their friends and family.
+The FOMO (Fear of Missing Out) factor is prominent with speculative assets as investors often hear stories of prices rising during a bull market and people taking profits, provoking them to enter the market and tell their friends and family to follow.
 This can create a positive reflexive feedback loop with high (but unsustainable) demand for an asset, causing major price movements.

 Lack of Regulation

-Regulation is an important factor affecting market volatility.
-The crypto market is not comprehensively and clearly regulated by any government agency, like traditional financial markets.
-The unique digital and decentralised characteristics of cryptocurrencies present a major challenge for regulators globally.
+Regulation is an important factor of market volatility.
+The crypto market is not comprehensively nor clearly regulated by any government bodies, globally, like traditional financial markets are.
+The unique digital and decentralised characteristics of cryptocurrencies present major challenges for regulators globally.
+The need for regulation to protect consumers to legitimise the industry has long been called for by prominent figures participating in the industry, but lawmakers have been slow to answer the calls.

 24/7 Trading